rhizomedotorg/rhizomedotorg.github.io/_drafts/2014-07-30-reanimating-chat-logs-with-applescript.markdown

 <pre>SevenOnSevenFrancesStarkDavidKravitz	dnkravitz@gmail.com	05/03/2014	16:57:43	hi frances!</pre>

-The above looks odly like TSV (Tab-Separated Values).
+The above looks oddly like TSV (Tab-Separated Values).
 By changing the extension to .tsv, spreadsheet programs will happily open it, yielding something like:

 |A|B|C|D|E|
 |-|-|-|-|-|